finewiki/mariel.api/README.md

-Here’s the English translation of the README for your PHP API:

 ---

 # 🌟 PHP User Query API 🌟

-The PHP User Query API is a simple yet powerful tool that allows you to quickly and easily query user information. 🚀 This project provides developers with a reliable and flexible framework for integrating user data into their applications.
+🚀 This project provides developers with a reliable and flexible framework for integrating user data into their applications.

 ## 📋 Overview